 14. Get a Card

-Buy a GO Oahu Card to visit up to 34 attractions on the island in one to seven days.
-One-day passes cost $69.
+Buy a GO Oahu Card to visit up to 35 attractions on the island in one to seven days.
+One-day passes cost $74 for adults and $72 for children ages 3 to 12.
 Buying a multiday pass doesn’t mean you have to do a marathon sightseeing tour for several days in a row; you can use the pass for the additional days any time in the following two weeks.

 15. Check Out Travelzoo Deals

-Before you finalize your arrangements, look at the Travelzoo’s Hawaii Deals page.
-If you’re flexible on timing, you might find deals that include airfare and hotel for $700 or less.
+Before you finalize your arrangements, look at Travelzoo’s Hawaii Deals page.
+If you’re flexible on timing, you might find deals that include airfare and hotel for around $800 or less.
 Choose from dozens of hotels and get discounts on tours when you book your package.
 You also can find all-inclusive Hawaii lodging on the site.

 - Airlines Drop Prices to Compete With Southwest’s Cheap Flights to Hawaii